syncthing/docs/users/config.rst

     The duration during which changes detected are accumulated, before a scan is scheduled (only takes effect if :opt:`fsWatcherEnabled` is set to ``true``).

+.. option:: folder.fsWatcherTimeoutS

+    The maximum delay before a scan is triggered when a file is continuously changing.
+If unset or zero a default value is calculated based on :opt:`fsWatcherDelayS`.

 .. option:: folder.ignorePerms